tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 ---

-# Export a Python environment with Docker and share it through DockerHub
+# Export a Python environment with Docker and share it through Docker Hub

-Share your project environment easily with your collaborators and peers by containerazing it with Docker and making it available on DockerHub.
-In this building block you will learn how to build a Docker image for your python environment, push it to DockerHub where  other users will be able to import it and how to run jupyter in this imported containerized version of your environment.
+Avoid headaches regarding compatibility and installations by sharing your project's environment as a Docker image that can be easily imported by your peers and collaborators from Docker Hub.
+In this building block, you will learn how to build a Docker image for your python environment, push it to Docker Hub to make it available to other users, as well as the necessary steps to re-import it and run jupyter notebook on it.

 {{% tip %}}

 If you haven't installed docker on your computer yet, you can see how to do it on the building block on how to [set up Docker](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/docker/).

 Moreover, If you are new to Docker it is recommended that you review some of the basics of Docker before going ahead with this building block.
-You can do that by visiting TSH's building block on [Docker for reproducible research](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/), there you will also learn more on how to create your own Dockerfiles and build images from them and more!
+You can do that by visiting TSH's building block on [Docker for reproducible research](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/reproducible-work/docker/), there you will also learn more on how to create your Dockerfiles and build images from them and more!

 {{% /tip %}}

 ### Your environment's dockerfile

-The starting point for any docker image is a dockerfile, which in this case will contain the instructions to set up in place all the elements of your environment.
+The starting point for any docker image is a dockerfile, which in this case will contain the instructions to set up in place all the dependencies associated with your environment.

 {{% codeblock %}}